Chronic lymphocytic leukemia (CLL)

 - CLL patients have a number of effective treatment options available to them.

-- For slow-growing CLL, watchful waiting may be an appropriate treatment approach.
+- For slow-growing CLL, watch and wait or watchful waiting may be an appropriate treatment approach.

 - Many people with CLL live good-quality lives for years with medical care.